mockk/mockk/README.md

 verify { buildCar() }
 ```

-Mocking a function doesn't affect other functions declared in the same file.
+Mocking a function will clear any existing mocks of other functions declared in the same file, equivalent to calling `clearStaticMockk` on the generated enclosing class.

 ### Extension functions